faranalytics/streams-logger/README.md

 Use this class in order to stream your messages to console.

 ### The RotatingFileHandler Class

+Use this class to write your log messages to a file.

 **new streams-logger.RotatingFileHandler(options)**
 - options `<RotatingFileHandlerOptions>`
     - path `<string>`